Santa Clara University MFT Program: Comprehensive Profile and Student Fit Analysis

 Official Degree Name: Master of Arts in Counseling Psychology (with MFT, LPCC, or Joint MFT/LPCC track)

-Campus Location: 500 El Camino Real, Santa Clara, CA 95053 (School of Education and Counseling Psychology)
+Campus Location: 500 El Camino Real, Santa Clara, CA 95053 (School of Education and Counseling Psychology).
+See the Santa Clara University home page.

 Modality: In-person on the Santa Clara campus.

-Licensure Tracks: MFT Track (California LMFT); LPCC Track (portable across states); Joint MFT and LPCC Track within the 90-unit framework (may require up to 93 units with certain emphases); No Track option for students not pursuing licensure.
+Licensure Track: California LMFT, LPCC (portable across states), and Joint MFT and LPCC Track within the 90-unit framework (may require up to 93 units with certain emphases).
+A No Track option is available for students not pursuing licensure.

 Accreditation: Regional accreditation for the university through the WASC Senior College and University Commission (WSCUC).
 The MA in Counseling Psychology is approved by the California Board of Behavioral Sciences for LMFT and LPCC licensure.